Team-Tritan/Jumpcloud-Attack-Logger/ReadMe.md

 ## Getting Started

-- Download json of jumpcloud logs daily, weekly, whatever, place in `./dump`
+- Download json of jumpcloud logs daily, weekly, whatever-- it's automated on an interval.
+Places in `./dump`.

 - Install deps, `yarn` or `npm i`

-- Install typescript globally, `yarn -g typescript ts-node` or `npm i typescript ts-node -g`
+- Install typescript globally, `yarn -g typescript ts-node` || `npm i typescript ts-node -g`

+- Fill out config tile, remove .example file extention.

-- Start and let the thing run, it loops every 24 hours and caches what has already been posted.
+- Start and let the thing run, it loops every 24 hours and caches what has already been posted for the API.
+Only posts IPs once, filters out duplicates.

-  - `yarn dev` or `npm dev`
+  - `yarn dev` || `npm dev`

 - If you're a weirdo and want to compile to javascript:
   - `yarn build` --> `yarn start` || `npm build` --> `npm start`